Tarantula (Marvel Comics): Powers and abilities

-Anton Miguel Rodriguez was a great athlete with incredible agility, leaping skills and excellent in hand-to-hand combat.
-Additionally, he wore gloves with retractable razor-sharp finger claws and boots with two retractable razor-sharp spikes loaded with drugs that would render his victim unconscious, or other harmful or lethal drugs and poisons.
-He was educated in military school, was an excellent hand-to-hand combatant and was skilled in various martial arts, particularly in kickboxing.
+Anton Rodriguez is a great athlete with incredible agility, leaping skills and excellent in hand-to-hand combat.
+Additionally, he wears gloves with retractable razor-sharp finger claws and boots with two retractable razor-sharp spikes loaded with drugs that render his victim unconscious, or other harmful or lethal drugs and poisons.
+He is educated in military school, is an excellent hand-to-hand combatant and was skilled in various martial arts, particularly in kickboxing.
 When he was mutated into a giant tarantula-like creature thanks to the Brand Corporation's mutagenic serum, he gained superhuman strength and the ability to adhere to surfaces.
 However, in his final mutation into a human-sized tarantula, while he possessed superhuman strength, his limbs were not structured to enable him to lift (press) weights.
-Just before his death, he developed the ability to shoot organic webbing from his buttocks.
+Just before his death, he developed the ability to generate organic webbing.

 Luis Alvarez had his strength, stamina, agility and reflexes enhanced to peak human levels, thanks to Dr. Karl Mendoza's formula.
 Like Rodriguez, he also wore retractable razor-sharp finger claws in his gloves, and two retractable razor-sharp spikes in his boots anointed with harmful or lethal drugs and poisons.
 Also, like his predecessor, he was educated in military school, was an excellent hand-to-hand combatant and was skilled in various martial arts, particularly in kickboxing.

-Maria Vasquez is highly skilled in hand to hand combat.
+Maria Vasquez is highly skilled in hand-to-hand combat.
 She is skilled in using the blades on her wrists and the toes of her boots as very effective weapons.
 She is also a skilled detective, capable of observation and forensic investigation, as well as an exceptional marksman who is also skilled in sharpshooting and knife throwing.

 Other versions

 Ultimate Marvel

-The Ultimate universe equivalent of Tarantula is a clone of Peter Parker.
-Created by Doctor Octopus, the clone wears a black variant of Spider-Man's costume and displays Man-Spider inspired features (six arms, fangs and spiky hair), and possesses superhuman strength, reflexes and equilibrium, and a spider-sense.
-The Tarantula tries to prevent Kaine's kidnapping and mutation of Mary Jane Watson and later fights alongside his genetic template and Spider-Woman against his maker, but is killed as a result.
+An alternate universe variant of Tarantula from Earth-1610 appears in the Ultimate Marvel universe.
+This version is a six-armed clone of Spider-Man created by Doctor Octopus.
+He attempts to help Spider-Man and Spider-Woman against his maker, but is killed as a result.

 Earth-1048

-During the Spider-Geddon storyline, the Earth-1048 version of Tarantula is shown to sport mechanical spider legs.
-He was robbing the Financial District when he was attacked by Spider-Man.
-After immobilizing the Tarantula with a web bomb, Spider-Man is visited by the Superior Spider-Man of Earth-616 (Otto Octavius's mind in Spider-Man's body) as the Tarantula breaks free.
-As the Superior Spider-Man gets in the way of the web bomb, the Tarantula gets away.
-The two later find the Tarantula robbing a research facility and defeat him, while the Superior Spider-Man's spider-bots disable the Tarantula's mechanical spider legs.
-Both Spider-Men swing off, while the Tarantula is arrested by the police.
+An alternate universe variant of Tarantula from Earth-1048 appears in Spider-Geddon.
+This version possesses mechanical spider legs.